Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: Asymptotic iteration method

 The QNM frequencies depend on six physical parameters, namely, the spacetime dimension $n$, the coupling constant $\alpha$, the black hole mass parameter $\mu$, the black hole charge parameter $q$, and the ``quantum numbers" $l$ and $\gamma$.
 We will demonstrate how these six parameters influence the QNM frequencies later.
 Besides, the numerical results also depend on two nonphysical parameters, the iteration order and the expanding position $\xi_0$ in AIM.
 Before going into the discussion about physical parameter, we will first give a discussion about these two parameters.

-In Fig.\ref{fig: AIM_order}, we illustrate how the iteration order influences the numerical result.
+In Fig. \ref{fig: AIM_order}, we illustrate how the iteration order influences the numerical result.
 This figure shows the numerical results for iteration orders ranging from 1st to 50th, with the parameter choices indicated in the figure.
 The colors of the points correspond to the iteration order, as shown in the legend bar.
 As the iteration order increases, the physical frequencies, which are the physical roots of Eq. (\ref{quantization_condition_AIM}), repeatedly appear in the results of each iteration order.
+Therefore, we may recognize physical frequencies through the common locations of points of different colors, while those points with only one color are from numerical artifacts.
 We expect that the precision of the numerical result will also increase with increasing iteration order.

 Similar to the WKB method, we can use the difference between adjacent iteration order to estimate the precision of the QNM frequencies we get \cite{Konoplya:2019hlu}.
 Here, we use the variance of the results from the highest iteration orders as the uncertainty of the QNM frequencies.
-We demonstrate this estimation in Fig.\ref{fig: AIM_variance}.
-In this plot, we show the mean value and the variance for the $\mathcal{n}=1$ QNM frequency under the same parameter choice with Fig.\ref{fig: AIM_order}.
+We demonstrate this estimation in Fig. \ref{fig: AIM_variance}.
+In this plot, we show the mean value and the variance for the $\hat{\mathcal{n}}=1$ QNM frequency under the same parameter choice with Fig. \ref{fig: AIM_order}.
 The blue points are from the highest $11$ iteration orders, and the orange point is their mean value.
 The light and deep yellow regions then indicate the $2\sigma$ and $1\sigma$ region, where $\sigma$ is the variance for the real and imaginary parts of the blue points, given by

 where $<*>$ means the average value of $*$ for the highest $11$ iteration orders.